ppizarror/pygame-menu/README.md

 ## Other configurations

-Default parameters of *Menu* and *TextMenu* are stored on the following files:
+The default parameters of *Menu* and *TextMenu* are stored in the following files:

 | File | Description |
 | :--: | :-- |